leehooi/vs-color-picker/README.md

 # VS Color Picker
-A tiny & smart color picker for web developer.
+A tiny & smart color picker for web developer(Windows only).

 You can pick a color from system palette:
 ![usage_palette](readme_img/usage_palette.gif)